axoflow/axoflow-otel-collector-releases/distributions/axoflow-otel-collector/README_linux.md

 ## Installation steps

 1. Download the proper artifact for your platform.
-(We provide RPM and DEB packages aswell as binary releases for amd64 and arm64 architectures.)
+(We provide RPM and DEB packages as well as binary releases for amd64 and arm64 architectures.)

 2. Run the installer.